 You can also ask members about where to look for shells in the area you are staying.

 Another tactic is to ask the owners of the hotel/home you are staying at.
-They’ll know the area well and will most likely point you to spots that aren’t well-known.
+They’ll know the area well and likely point you to spots that aren’t well-known.

 I’d also suggest searching reviews about the beach you’re staying at on Tripadvisor.
 Use the search bar to put in the word “shell”.
 All comments about that beach that mentions shelling will come up.